- Straight off the bat, we have Ralph's introduction as Fix-It Felix, Jr. is played.

 Felix: Oh my land!

-Early on, during the big race, Vanellope manages to startle Taffyta, Candlehead and Rancis with her glitching, causing the three to end up falling into a giant cupcake.
+- During the big race, Vanellope manages to startle Taffyta, Candlehead, and Rancis with her glitching, causing the three to end up falling into a giant cupcake.
 Taffyta cries with a "Waaaah".

 Vanellope: (sweetly) Behind you!